srobo/competition-simulator/README.md

 ## Doing a release

 1. Create a new tag & push
-2. Wait for CI to build a zip archive
+2. Wait for CI to build a zip archive and upload it to the tag
-3. Upload the archive to the GitHub release for the tag
 4. Update the [docs](https://github.com/srobo/docs) to point to the new archive
 5. Announce the update to teams via the forums and [email](https://github.com/srobo/team-emails)